New Brunswick Bursary

 • maintain a satisfactory scholastic standard;

 • are not delinquent or in default on a previous student loan;

 • pass a credit check if you are 22 years of age or older and have never received student financial assistance (provincial funding only);

 • are not beyond your program length, plus one additional study period (called your Periods of Study + 1 limit); and

-The maximum amount available to students is $130 per week of study.
-To be eligible you must be enrolled in and maintain a full-time course load and your assessed need must be greater than the maximum student loans available.
+To be eligible for this bursary you must be enrolled in and maintain a full-time course load and your assessed need must be greater than the maximum student loans available.
+The maximum bursary amount available to students is $160 per week of study.